hiddentao/geth-private/README.md

 Usage: geth-private [options]

 Options:
-  --gethPath  Path to geth executable to use instead of default --genesisBlock  Genesis block overrides as a JSON string -h, --help  Show help                                                [boolean] --version   Output version.
+  --balance       Auto-mine until this initial Ether balance is achieved (default: 0) --gethPath       Path to geth executable to use instead of default --genesisBlock  Genesis block overrides as a JSON string -h, --help      Show help                                                [boolean] --version       Output version.

 All other options get passed onto the geth executable.
 ```